scolapicchioni/blazor/Lab09/readme.md

 using PhotoSharingApplication.WebServices.Grpc.Comments;
 ```

-**NOTE: Your port may be different, make sure the number after localhost matches the one of your gRPC endpoint**

 ## Start 3 projects

-In order to start both projects at the same time, we need to configure the Solution in Visual Studio
+In order to start all projects at the same time, we need to configure the Solution in Visual Studio

 - In the `Solution Explorer`, right click on the Solution, select `Set Startup Projects`
 - Click on `Multiple Startup Projects`